Noah-Jaffe/MsftRewards-full-auto/README.md

 ## Protips:
 You can create a scheduled task that runs the auto.py automatically.
 I reccomend some form of trigger that matches your computer usage.
 I reccomend once daily, or on login.

+### update: this might be detectable, dont reccomend you use this on your main account 🤡